Ulnooweg/GroBot/Docs/Setup.md

 Please contact [Ulnooweg Education Centre - Engineering Department](mailto:engineering@ulnooweg.ca) for more details on hardware setup and building instructions.

 ## Software

-This section goes through the entire process of installing the GroBot software starting from OS installation.
-1. Install the appropriate Raspberry Pi OS:
->  Raspberry Pi OS (64-bit) Bookworm (Standard)
+### Notice
+This section currently only goes through the steps necessary to install/update the GroBot software, assuming that a properly configured Raspbeery Pi OS running inside a GroBot hardware already exist.
+The steps required to completely install GroBot software onto a fresh Raspberry Pi installation will be published at a later date.
+Please contact [Ulnooweg Education Centre - Engineering Department](mailto:engineering@ulnooweg.ca) for more details.

+### Downloads

+### Installation

+### Testing